Cyclone-4M: Design

 This new first-stage design would use four kerolox engines derived from the RD-120 used on the second stage of the Zenit.
 The standard RD-120, however, while manufactured in Ukraine, uses a number of Russian-made components which would have to be replaced with Ukrainian-made equivalents.
 It is also planned to fit each of these engines with a gimballing mechanism for steering (in the Zenit second stage the RD-120 is fixed to the frame while an RD-8 four-nozzle vernier engine takes care of the steering).

-Cyclone-4M is planned for launch from a site in Canso, Nova Scotia.
-Construction was originally scheduled to begin in 2018, but repeated delays have pushed the start of construction to no earlier than late 2021.
 The second stage completed qualification tests in October 2019.

-Construction at Canso finishes in 2024 or 2025; as of December 2022, the maiden flight of Cyclone-4M will take place in 2025.
-It is planned to launch up to 8 times per year.
+Spaceport Nova Scotia

+Cyclone-4M was planned to launch from a site in Canso, Nova Scotia.
+Construction was originally scheduled to begin in 2018.
+However, repeated delays pushed the start of construction to September 2022 for the access road, and March 2023 for work to start on the first launch pad.
+MLS completed construction on the first launch pad in 2024.
+However, because of the 2022 Russian invasion of Ukraine, and the uncertainty it caused, MLS terminated the agreement to launch Cyclone from Spaceport Nova Scotia by third quarter 2024.